The Role of Adversarial Exposure Validation in CTEM

 Adversarial Exposure Validation with Picus Platform

 Even before developing this concept of CTEM, many organizations were working with technologies such as Vulnerability Management (VM) tools; they used VMs to identify vulnerabilities.
 However, most of these technologies come up with a high number of findings; most probably would not be readily exploitable or relevant to an organization's critical assets.
 The large quantity of findings caused by a lack of proper context and validation often overwhelmed security teams.
-CTEM's introduction showed that, in general, exposure validation technologies are needed to help security teams focus on vulnerabilities carrying the greatest risk.
+CTEM security emphasizes the importance of validation technologies in helping security teams focus on vulnerabilities carrying the greatest risk.

 As the leading exposure validation solution, Picus Platform complements the exposure assessment platform and enables organizations to focus on security risks that matter the most.
 Picus Platform seamlessly integrates with vulnerability management and cyber threat intelligence technologies and validates the identified exposures with its Breach and Attack Simulation technology and automated penetration testing solution.